Pintellect/vanhackathon/README.md

 - [ ] Save the annotation in the backend (post mocked)
 - [ ] Be happy, you made it :)

+# What we want to see

+- Good usage of React (components)
+- Actions to be called in React
+- Reducers using Redux
+- Over layer for PDF content
+- Good practices in the code

 # Screen References

 MVP with one highlight and annotation for HTML content ![alt textMVP with one highlight and annotation for HTML content](https://raw.githubusercontent.com/Pintellect/vanhackathon/master/images/highligh_and_annotation.png)